NMashalov/NMashalov.github.io/_posts/2024-01-15-information-geometry.md

 ---
 layout: post
 title: Information geometry
-describe: Information geometry is wide field.
-It has wide usage in Quantum Mechanics and Bayessian Inference.
+describe: Information Geometry is a mathematical framework that studies the geometric structures associated with statistical models and probability distributions.
+It has wide usage in Quantum Mechanics and Bayesian Inference.
 I'll make an overview of tools, that can come handy for your studying.
 ---

+## Introduction

 Fisher information metric